Canvas Features¶

 chain.append(FuncGroup(lambda parts: Group(*[(execute_on_sub_part, sub_part) for sub_part in parts])))

-Here, partition_data’s result is passed to the FuncGroup lambda, which returns a Group parallelizing its execution.
+Here, partition_data’s result is passed to the FuncGroup lambda,

-Advanced Uses
+Advanced Uses¶

-No-result FuncGroup
+No-result FuncGroup¶

 Warning